LukeHearon/extract-positives/README.md

 # extract-positives

-A little helper tool to extract the audio corresponding to positives in [buzzdetect](https://github.com/OSU-Bee-Lab/buzzdetect) results.
+A little utility to extract the audio corresponding to positives in [buzzdetect](https://github.com/OSU-Bee-Lab/buzzdetect) results.
 It's a little ugly, but she runs!

+This is one of my personal tools; I'll be keeping the repo up-to-date, but can't promise much in the way of documentation or stability.

 ## Requirements